WhimsicalNose03/fraud_detection_case_study/README.md

 # Fraud Detection Case Study

 ### Premise
-You are a contract data scientist/consultant hired by a new e-commerce site to try to weed out fraudsters.
-The company unfortunately does not have much data science expertise... so you must properly scope and present your solution to the manager before you embark on your analysis.
-Also, you will need to build a sustainable software project that you can hand off to the companies engineers by deploying your model in the cloud.
+You are a contract data scientist/consultant hired by a new e-commerce site to try to filter out fraudsters.
+The company oursources all data science work, so you must properly scope and present your solution to the manager before you embark on your analysis.
+You will also need to build a sustainable software project that you will devliver to the company engineers to deploy your model in the cloud.
 Since others will potentially use/extend your code you NEED to properly encapsulate your code and leave plenty of comments.

 ### Overview
 - The Team's slideshow presentation can be found [here](https://docs.google.com/presentation/d/18Cjmb0vYKc3gODhvI9Pd0EpG34irc41pNJ-zUGMSC64/edit?usp=sharing)